rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-postgres/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-The PostgreSQL Database module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects.
+The PostgreSQL Database module is a re-usable module for other rollyourown projects.
 The module provides a PostgreSQL relational database server.

 <!--more-->

-This documentation is intended for developers of rollyourown.xyz projects.
+This documentation is intended for developers of rollyourown projects.

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Links in text

-{{< /highlight >}}

 ## Introduction

 This module deploys [PostgreSQL](https://www.postgresql.org/).
-[PostgreSQL](https://www.postgresql.org/) is an open source, object-relational database system.
+PostgreSQL is an open source, [object-relational database system](https://en.wikipedia.org/wiki/Object-relational_database).

 ## Repository links